respi-project/website/content/en/post/2020-03-20-covid-19-response-searching-for-emerging-market-ventilation-systems/index.md

 ---
 title: Ventilation requirements - FACTS for Makers
 subtitle: 'COVID-19 response: searching for emerging market ventilation systems'
+summary: >-
+  There is finaly some secification what a emergency ventilation system MUST fulfill  This is what makers MUST pay attention to.
 authors:
   - jensliebau
 tags: